jss367/blog/_posts/2017-6-21-tensorflow-gpu-cuda.md

 `cat /usr/local/cuda/version.txt`

-You can see what versions of cuda are avilable:
+You can see what versions of CUDA are avilable:

 `conda search cudatoolkit`